-A one-time-programmable (OTP) eFuse array consists of 1024 bits, of which 648 are reserved for system use such as die ID, device ID, initial trim settings, device life cycle, and security settings.
-The remaining bits are available for storing security key information, hash values, unique IDs or similar custom content.
+A one-time-programmable (OTP) eFuse array consists of 1024 bits, all of which are reserved for system use.
+The bits are used for storing hash values, unique IDs, or other similar PSoC 64 parameters.

 Each fuse is individually programmed; once programmed (or "blown"), its state cannot be changed.
 Blowing a fuse transitions it from the default state of 0 to 1.
 To program an eFuse, $V{\rm DDIOO}$ must be at 2.5 V ±5%, at 14 mA.